ImSwitch/ImSwitch/docs/api/api.imcontrol.rst

 class **api.imcontrol**\ (\ `builtins.object <builtins.html#object>`_\ )
 ----------------------------------------------------------------------------

-These functions are available in api.imcontrol.
+These functions are available in the api.imcontrol object.

 Methods defined here: